 It can take several weeks for you to recover from surgery.
 To aid your recovery, you should wear loose-fitting clothing and avoid any strenuous exercise.
 It is advised that you take as much rest as possible, but do not stay idle.
 You may not see the desired results of the surgery until several weeks after the operation.

-Surgeons at Suffolk Breast Practice are fully-trained and qualified.
+Surgeons at Suffolk Breast Practice are fully-trained and qualified, so you can be sure you are in the safest hands.
 We have a combined experience of over 25 years.
-We always seek to provide our patients with an impartial service sensitive to their needs and circumstance.
+We always seek to provide our patients with an impartial service sensitive to their needs and circumstances.